-Our online bachelor's degree in software development and security is designed to teach you programming languages and best practices in software development that are in demand today in the workplace.
+The Bachelor of Science in software development and security at University of Maryland Global Campus is designed to teach you programming languages and best practices in software development that are in demand today in the workplace.
 Study also focuses on the critical element of software security, providing skills in how to find and address possible vulnerabilities.

 About the Software Development and Security Bachelor's Degree

 What You'll Learn

 Through your coursework, you will learn how to

 - Work individually or in a team to design, develop, implement, and test secure software using leading industry practices and standards to meet user requirements

 - Plan, manage, document, and communicate all phases of a secure software development project as part of a software development team